The history of April Fools' Day: 5 things you didn't know

 A surprisingly large number of people called in to report that they had indeed felt the effect.

-Thankfully, there are no reports of injuries and was quickly revealed to be a hoax.
+Thankfully, there were no reports of injuries and it was quickly revealed to be a hoax.

 Then, in 1989, Richard Branson orchestrated a memorable April Fools' Day prank involving a hot air balloon shaped like a UFO.